 Private Hospitals

-- Only the first isolates of a given species per patient per calendar year were inculded, irrespective of body site, antimicrobial susceptibility profile or other phenotypical characteristics.
+- Only the first isolates of a given species per patient per calendar year were included, irrespective of body site, antimicrobial susceptibility profile, or other phenotypical characteristics.

-- Results obtained from surveillance studies (MRSA Screening, CPE Screening, VRE Screening and GBS Screening) were excluded.
+Susceptibility results were only given when not less than 30 isolates were collected. - Results obtained from surveillance studies (MRSA Screening, CPE Screening, VRE Screening, and GBS Screening) were excluded.

-- Susceptibility results were interpreted according to 2020 CLSI definition except Cefoperazone-sulbactam (Sulperazon).
+- Susceptibility results were interpreted according to 2022 CLSI definition, except for Cefoperazone-sulbactam (Sulperazon), which was with reference to Pfizer 2019.
 Nonsusceptible included both intermediate and resistant.

-- Overall prevalance of extended-spectrum beta-lactamases (ESBL) were 11% for Klebsiella species, 20% for E. coli.
-ESBL-producing strains should be interpreted as resistant to all penicillins, cephalosporins and aztreonam.
+- Overall prevalence of extended-spectrum beta-lactamases (ESBL) was 8.6% for Klebsiella species and 20.1% for E. coli.
+ESBL-producing strains should be interpreted as resistant to all penicillins, cephalosporins, and aztreonam.

 - In Streptococcus pneumoniae, resistance to azithromycin & clarithromycin can be predicted by testing erythromycin (CLSI M100).